 And it’s up to forest defenders and true conservationists to defend the 21-inch Screens.

-EVENT: March 5, 2021 1pm PST.
-Conservation advocates will be giving a presentation (with Q&A) on the Trump Screens at the Public Interest Environmental Law Conference.
+EVENT: March 5, 2021.
+Conservation advocates gave a presentation (with Q&A) on the Trump Screens at the Public Interest Environmental Law Conference.
 The event will be online.
 Find information about other PIELC presentations here.

 eliminates "amends" the Screens.